iiKurt/OS-Template/README.md

 The OS is designed to be modern: It utilises UEFI and builds for x86_64.

 ## Notes
-While this code is in the public domain, some components have been "borrowed" from other sources.
+While any code I've written is in the public domain, some components have been "borrowed" from other sources.
 This means other license conditions may apply.
 Most notably:
  - Topmost makefile and kernel.c: https://wiki.osdev.org/User:No92/UEFI_Bare_Bones
  - Kernel makefile: https://stackoverflow.com/a/48267562
  - Zircon UEFI Headers (MIT License) (Mirror): https://github.com/vineyard-os/zircon-uefi